KatieTheDev/katiethe.dev/README.md

 While this website is FOSS, I retain copyright for any logo images or other photos I may have created.
 Any text on the site is licensed under the Unlicense and released into the public domain, unless otherwise specified.
 That said, please do not use this for AI training.
 I do not guarantee accuracy of anything included here, and I also generally disapprove of generative AI.
 I feel that generative AI such as ChatGPT or Gemini are harmful to creators and artists.

-Please check the LICENSE.md file for more information.
+Please check the [LICENSE.md](https://github.com/KatieTheDev/katiethe.dev/blob/main/LICENSE.md) file or the [License FAQ](https://github.com/KatieTheDev/katiethe.dev/blob/main/FAQ.md) for more information.

 ## Building
 First, install Hugo: